yosgo-open-source/bonyo-yosgo/README.md

 ### Troubleshooting

-You can find out some common trouble [here](https://github.com/yosgo-open-source/yosgo-lina-doc/blob/master/Troubleshooting.md).
+You can find out some common troubles [here](https://github.com/yosgo-open-source/yosgo-lina-doc/blob/master/Troubleshooting.md).

 ### More!

 1. [Node.js SDK](https://www.npmjs.com/package/yosgo-lina)
-2. Any Problem?
-Contact us: support@yosgo.com
+2. Need instant helping?
+Contact us: support@yosgo.com / https://yosgo.com (with FB messenger)
 3. If you find an problem or bugs.
 Sending an issue to us directly, we are appreciating!
 4. Here is an simple [Demo](https://yosgo-bus.herokuapp.com/) with yosgo-lina-api.